vivgithhub/bootstrap/README.md

 We thank you for all your contributions over the years and hope you've enjoyed using this library as much as we've had developing and maintaining it.
 It would not have been successful without them.

+adding this portion on 05/22 to test rebase

 ---

 ### UI Bootstrap - [AngularJS](http://angularjs.org/) directives specific to [Bootstrap](http://getbootstrap.com)